-Novosanis Colli-Pee® device can also be prefilled with its proprietary Urine Conservation Medium (UCM) preservative, offering stabilization of different urinary analytes as well as improving transport and storage of urine at ambient temperatures.
+Novosanis Colli-Pee® device can also be prefilled with its proprietary UCM preservative, offering stabilization of different urinary analytes as well as improving transport and storage of urine at ambient temperatures.

 Research has shown that individuals prefer urine testing over other sampling methods.
 A recent online survey conducted at University of California, Los Angeles (UCLA) looked at the knowledge and STI testing preferences in a subset of female undergraduate students.
 Participants preferred urine over vaginal swabs, as well as favored home-sampling over clinic-based testing (9).

 Additionally, studies highlight that users rated Colli-Pee® as easy-to-use and would use the device again for collection of first-void urine (2).
 This type of method also benefits healthcare workers, and can avoid any risk of transmission through sampling from patient to healthcare professional.